joanbm/selfie32/README.md

 * Successful Execution of selfie on the Spike RISCV32 emulator
 * Adapting the examples from `./manuscript/code`
 * Automated CI builds (Travis CI)
+* Passing the automated test suite

 ## What doesn't work or isn't tested (TODO)

-* Various options such as monster, mibster, mobster, etc.: Not tested
+* Various options such as monster, mibster, mobster, etc.: Not tested thoroughly, but the tests pass, and the code is adapted, so it should work

 ## What will not be done, unless it is contributed (WONTFIX)